Stassi Schroeder: Personal life

 After two years of dating, in July 2019, Schroeder became engaged to casting agent Beau Clark.
 Their engagement photos were published exclusively in People magazine in October 2019.
-The couple got married in a small ceremony in September 2020.
-They have one daughter, Hartford Charlie Rose, born January 7, 2021.
+They got married in a small ceremony in September 2020.
+Their daughter, Hartford Charlie Rose, was born January 7, 2021.
 In early 2023, Schroeder announced that she and Clark were expecting their second child later that year.
 Their son, Messer Rhys, was born on September 7, 2023.

-She has publicly spoken about her psoriasis.
+Schroeder has publicly spoken about her psoriasis.

 Schroeder has a fascination with esoterica such as tarot cards and astrology.
 She shares a birthday with her Vanderpump Rules co-star Ariana Madix (June 24), although Schroeder is three years her junior.

-During the first season of Vanderpump Rules, Schroeder dated fellow cast member Jax Taylor.
-In the show's premiere she said, "Me and Jax just kind of bring everyone together.
+During the first season of Vanderpump Rules, Schroeder dated fellow cast member Jax Taylor from 2010 to 2013.
+In the show's premiere, she said: "Me and Jax just kind of bring everyone together.
 The boys are drawn to him, and the girls are drawn to me, so we just kind of lead the pack."
-She later dated Frank Herlihy and Patrick Meagher on the show before meeting Beau Clark.
+The relationship ultimately ended after it was revealed that Taylor had cheated on Schroeder with her close friend and co-star Kristen Doute, which was a major storyline covered in Season 2.
+Schroeder later dated Frank Herlihy and Patrick Meagher on the show before meeting Beau Clark.

 Controversy

-On June 9, 2020, at the height of the Black Lives Matter movement, Schroeder and co-star Kristen Doute were fired from the show for reporting former co-star Faith Stowers to the police for a crime she did not commit.
+On June 9, 2020, at the height of the Black Lives Matter movement, Schroeder and Kristen Doute were fired from the show for reporting former co-star Faith Stowers to the police for a crime she did not commit.
 Schroeder was criticized for publicly making racially insensitive remarks, and for insensitive remarks about the #MeToo movement.
 She has since stated that she hired a diversity coach.

 The Amazing Race

-In 2005, when she was 16, Schroeder appeared with her father, Mark, stepmother, Char, and 14-year-old brother, Hunter, on the eighth season of the CBS reality show The Amazing Race, which was the family-team season.
+In 2005, when she was 16, Schroeder appeared with her father Mark, stepmother Char, and 14-year-old brother Hunter on the eighth season of the CBS reality show The Amazing Race, which was the family-team season.
 They lasted four legs and finished in 7th place.